Introduction

 Custom WebApplicationFactory & dependencies

-Following the simple example provided from above, we would have to replace this dependency for each and every integration test.
-Instead, we are will create a custom factory.
-This is as simple as inheriting from WebApplicationFactory
+Following the simple example above, we would have to replace this dependency for each and every integration test.
+Instead, we will create a custom factory.
+This is as simple as inheriting from WebApplicationFactory.

 public class CustomFactory : WebApplicationFactory<Program>